LASA Grants Program

 How much detail does an applicant need to provide in an application?
-May an applicant attach additional materials if the space allotted on the application is not enough?
+May I attach additional materials if the space allotted on the application is not enough?

 The LASA Advisory Committee is made up of a diverse group of individuals with varying expertise in different areas of the RI local food system.
 Please provide enough detail in your application so that your project can be fully understood by a wide range of Committee members, but not too much as to detract from making the key aspects of your project easily understood.
-A longer application does not necessarily mean a better one, but if necessary, appendices may be added.
-There is no page limit or word limit.
-Just the space for the fillable pdf.
-Additional documents may be attached.
+A longer application does not necessarily mean a better one, but if necessary, appendices and additional documents may be added.

 Is is okay for applicants submit multiple applications to LASA for different projects?
 If projects are submitted for the Specialty Crops Block Grant Program can they still be submitted for the LASA grants program?